Pakistan to import sugar, cotton from India: Finance Minister Hammad Azhar | Business

-The decision was taken at the meeting of the Economic Coordination Committee (ECC), which was chaired by Finance Minister Azhar.
+The decision was taken at the meeting of the Economic Coordination Committee (ECC), which was chaired by Azhar, who was appointed as finance minister by Prime Minister Imran Khan on Monday.

-Azhar said that the meeting discussed 21 items on the agenda, including import of cotton and sugar from India, which it allowed after detailed discussion.
+Azhar said that the meeting discussed 21 items on the agenda, including import of cotton and sugar from India, which it allowed after detailed discussions.

 The resumption of import of these goods will lead to partial revival of bilateral trade relations, which were suspended after the August 5, 2019 decision of India to revoke the special status of Jammu and Kashmir.